 - The safeAreaInsets property contains top, bottom, left, and right values that define the safe area of the screen.
 Use the top value to inset your content from the top of the screen so that it remains unobscured.

 - The auxiliaryTopLeftArea and auxiliaryTopRightArea properties define the rectangles at the top of the screen that represent unobscured areas left and right of the camera housing and outside of the safe area.

 Keep the toolbar visible when it’s necessary for accomplishing tasks; hide it when the focus is on content.
-A full-screen window can be set to show the toolbar all the time, or only when the user moves the pointer to the top of the screen.
-Calendar, for example, always displays the toolbar, providing quick access to essential navigation and schedule management controls.
-On the other hand, Preview hides the toolbar so the user can focus on reading or viewing content.
+You can set a full-screen window to show the toolbar all the time, or only when people move the pointer to the top of the screen.
+Calendar, for example, always displays the toolbar, providing quick access to essential navigation and schedule-management controls.
+On the other hand, Preview hides the toolbar so people can focus on reading or viewing content.

-Retain access to essential features.
+Maintain access to essential features.
 Make sure all essential tools remain available in the full-screen environment.
-The user should be able to complete tasks without exiting full-screen mode.
+People need to be able to complete tasks without exiting full-screen mode.

 Configure auxiliary windows for use in full-screen mode.
-Full-screen auxiliary windows must be properly configured so they can be displayed above full-screen content.
-For developer guidance, see NSWindowCollectionBehaviorFullScreenAuxiliary.
+Full-screen auxiliary windows need proper configuration to display above full-screen content.
+For developer guidance, see fullScreenAuxiliary.

-Let the user choose when to exit full-screen mode.
-Avoid exiting full-screen mode automatically when the user switches to another app or when an activity, like playing a movie or game, has finished.
+Let people choose when to exit full-screen mode.
+Avoid exiting full-screen mode automatically when people switch to another app or when they finish an activity, like playing a movie or game.

-In general, let the user reveal the Dock.
-It’s important to preserve access to the Dock when your app is in full-screen mode so the user can quickly open apps and other Dock items.
-An exception to this is in an immersive game where the edges of the screen are part of the experience.
+In general, let people reveal the Dock.
+It’s important to preserve access to the Dock when your app is in full-screen mode so people can quickly open apps and other Dock items.
+An exception to this is in an immersive game where the edges of the screen enable part of the experience.